PecanProject/betydb-documentation/betydb_tables.md

 describe the agronomic or experimental intervention that occurs at a specific time and may have a quantity whereas _treatment_ is a categorical identifier of an experimental group.
-Managements include actions that are done to a plant or ecosystem&mdash;for example the planting density or rate of fertilizer application.
+Managements include actions that are done to a plant or ecosystem—for example the planting density or rate of fertilizer application.

 In other words, managements are the way a treatment becomes quantified.